onsi/gomega/index.md

     MatchMayChangeInTheFuture(actual interface{}) bool

-This is not part of the `OmegaMatcher` interface and, in general, most matchers do not need to implement `MatchMayChangeInTheFuture`.
+This is not part of the `GomegaMatcher` interface and, in general, most matchers do not need to implement `MatchMayChangeInTheFuture`.

 If implemented, however, `MatchMayChangeInTheFuture` will be called with the appropriate `actual` value by `Eventually` and `Consistently` *after* the call to `Match` during every polling interval.
 If `MatchMayChangeInTheFuture` returns `true`, `Eventually` and `Consistently` will continue polling.
 If, however, `MatchMayChangeInTheFuture` returns `false`, `Eventually` and `Consistently` will abort and either fail or pass as appropriate.